creditkey/creditkey-php/README.md

 ## Exceptions
 -------------

+The following common exceptions are thrown by Credit Key SDK methods when various errors are encountered.

 ### ApiNotConfiguredException

 ```\CreditKey\Exceptions\ApiNotConfiguredException``` is thrown if you attempt to call any SDK method before configuring the API endpoint and credentials using [\CreditKey\Api::configure](#configure).